-The Corporation is not requesting shareholder approval of its rolling 10% Stock Option Plan at this annual meeting as the Corporation intends to move away from the practice of granting Options.
+The Corporation is not requesting shareholder approval of its rolling 10% Stock Option Plan at the Meeting as the Corporation has moved away from the practice of granting Options.
+The Corporation also did not renew the 10% Stock Option Plan at its 2020 annual shareholders' meeting.

 On June 29, 2018, Shareholders approved the amended the option plan (the "Option Plan") which is designed to advance the interests of the Corporation by, among other things, encouraging stock ownership by certain eligible individuals, including employees, officers, and consultants of the Corporation.
 The Option Plan is administered by the Board or a duly appointed committee of the Board, consisting of not less than three directors, all of whom are independent.
-The Option Plan is as an integral component of the Corporation's executive compensation arrangements.
-In general, Options are granted, at the discretion of the Board, and have in prior years generally vested in three equal tranches: one-third on the first anniversary date of grant, one-third on the second anniversary of the date of grant, and one-third third anniversary of the date of grant.
+Until 2021, the Option Plan was as an integral component of the Corporation's executive compensation arrangements, however the Corporation has moved away from the practice of granting Options to non-executive directors.